joshbegley/nyt-latest/README.md

 `President Trump’s proposal to end the war with Iran would delay tackling the most contentious issues — a tactic that has had mixed results in Gaza.`\
 https://www.nytimes.com/2026/05/26/world/middleeast/trump-middle-east-peace-deals.html

-**Texas Elections Live Updates: Cornyn and Paxton Battle for Senate Nomination**\
+**Texas Elections Live Updates: Republican Voters Choosing Nominee for Key Senate Battle**\
-`Ken Paxton was endorsed by President Trump in his campaign against John Cornyn, a four-term Republican senator.
-The winner will face James Talarico, a Democrat, in November.`\
+`Ken Paxton, the Texas attorney general, was endorsed by President Trump in his campaign against John Cornyn, a four-term Republican senator.
+The winner will face the Democratic nominee, James Talarico, in a race with major nationwide implications.`\
 https://www.nytimes.com/live/2026/05/26/us/texas-primary-runoff-elections